 In Spring 2013, I, the Astrologer In Reverse began surveying Franklin's physical, as well as mental, topography.
 Field Notes, video-recorded interviews, photos, maps, and more, document my time.
 Astrologer in a Reverse is a travelogue, a nature documentary, and an ethnographic film, illuminating the foreign within the familiar.
 I am pursuing the invisible layers embedded in people, culture, and dirt.

 This deeply hidden stratum is characterized, metaphorically, by the now sealed off mine levels extending 1,150 feet below Franklin's surface.
 It is here that memories, dramatic collisions, and dynamic forces are stored.
-Exploring these regions, I frequently consult the miner, whose expertise in traversing dark, underground territory guides my own hermeneutic quest.
+Exploring these regions, I frequently consult the miner, whose expertise in traversing dark, underground territory guides my own cosmological quest.